You are $75 away from free shipping

 Once your roots have been tackled, continue to spritz some of your waterless dry shampoo throughout your mane to add volume and soak up any oil that may be weighing down your tresses.
 Follow the same method, holding the can six to eight inches away before spritzing.

 Now that you’ve applied your waterless shampoo all over, it’s time to blend the product through your locks so no one can see any leftover residue.
-To do so, simply brush your hair, give it a fluff with your hands, and go about your day.
+Simply brush your hair, give it a fluff with your hands, and go about your day.
 Easy as that!

-Don’t have time to run to the store and get a waterless shampoo?
-Don’t fret!
+If you don’t have time to run to the store and try out waterless hair-care, don’t fret!
 There are a few other quick fixes for oily roots that you can put to use in a pinch.

 Believe it or not, something as simple as brushing your hair can make a difference in your oily roots.
 This is because brushing your mane helps to distribute your hair’s oils throughout your locks, rather than leaving them to sit at your roots.